AwakeningOS/zodiac-framework-dataset/README.md

 The 12 categories follow a specific order—from Aries (distinction) to Pisces (dissolution).

-Categories 1-8 build structure: identity, opposition, hierarchy, causality, sequence, abstraction, comparison, transformation.
+Categories 1-8 build structure: identity, opposition, inclusion, boundary, causality, sequence, abstraction, comparison, transformation.

 Categories 9, 10, and 12 are different.
-They are not logical puzzles—they carry philosophical depth:
+They are not logical puzzles—they point toward something deeper:
-- **Sagittarius (9)**: Direction.
-Where is the arrow pointing?
+- **Sagittarius (9)**: The vertical direction.
+Not classification, but the arrow toward the source.
+Where does meaning come from?
-- **Isomorphism (10)**: What connects gravity, love, and magnetism?
+- **Capricorn (10)**: Bringing the infinite into the finite.
+D∞ → D3.
+Truth must be grounded in time and form.
 - **Pisces (12)**: Dissolution.
-When does 1+1 become more than 2?
+After all structure is built, what remains when you let go?

 ### Experimental Results